null

 I was running out of inventory.

-I began spending 4 days a week driving to stores to scour their Clearance Sections in hopes of finding inventory (if you have a giant smile on your face because you know exactly what I'm talking about, yup, we've all been there!).
+I began spending 4 days a week driving to stores to scour their clearance sections in hopes of finding inventory (if you have a giant smile on your face because you know exactly what I'm talking about, yup, we've all been there!).
 Some days I would find lots of stuff but other days there was little-to-nothing and the expense of gasoline and car maintenance from excessive driving was starting to add up.
 The time I was spending "hunting and gathering" was taking away from time spent photographing, listing and shipping.

 I realized this method is not going to work if I really wanted to make money; if I could get the merchandise delivered to my door I could focus on selling it instead of finding it.

-This led me to contact big brand companies and try to purchase wholesale direct… which *sounded* like a simple task but I quickly discovered how wrong I was!
-Door-after-door was slammed in my face due to:
+This led me to contact big brand companies and try to purchase wholesale direct... which sounded like a simple task but I quickly discovered how wrong I was!
+Door after door was slammed in my face due to:

-- Unaffordable "minimum purchase" requirements.
+• Unaffordable minimum purchase requirements.
 A 25-year-old-just-fired-new-mother absolutely doesn't have $5,000 to buy Smashbox lipsticks!
 Jeez!
 Can't I just buy $50 worth??

-- Giant minimum purchase quantities.
+• Giant minimum purchase quantities.
 Where on earth was I going to put 2,500 suitcases?
 I'm not an airport!
-Can't I just buy 4 pieces?!

-- Insufficient company yearly sales requirements, no Tax I.D, no EIN and no LLC which made it so I couldn’t even apply to become a buyer!
-It would have been easier for me to donate plasma, blood, eggs and a kidney all in the same day than to come up with all that paperwork!
+• Insufficient company yearly sales requirements, no Tax I.D, no EIN and no LLC which made it so I couldn’t even apply to become a buyer!
+It would have been easier for me to donate plasma, blood, eggs and a kidney all in the same day than to come up with all that paperwork.

-The vendors I found that were willing to sell to small businesses (or literally brand-new sellers) were nothing but frustrating.
-You didn’t get to know WHAT you were buying, it usually wasn't name brand and it was typically a mixture of stuff, which often included totally trashed merchandise that can’t even be salvaged.
+The vendors I found that were willing to sell to small businesses (or literally brand new sellers) were nothing but frustrating.
+You didn’t get to know WHAT you were buying, it usually wasn't name brand and it was typically a mixture of stuff which often included totally trashed merchandise that can’t even be salvaged.
 I even got suckered into buying this because I was a new seller.
+Wanna hear a funny story? (it's only funny because I'm still in business!)...

-Ok so...
 I had found a "wholesaler" (notice the air quotes) on eBay who offered bulk panties, makeup and purses.
 The listing said "You might not get what's in the pics" and of course the photos showed AMAZING, new, gorgeous stuffs, so I thought "even if it's not those exact items, it can't be THAT bad!".
 I did notice that the listing also said "DESIGNER BRANDS!" but ALSO stated "Not all pieces will be designer brands".
-This made me assume that, at worst, I would be getting half-name-brand and half no-brand, which didn't seem *that* bad.
+This made me assume that, at worst, I would be getting half name brand and half no-brand, which didn't seem *that* bad.
 So I invest the only money I had saved up, $5,500.
 I literally blew my life savings on this *spoiler alert* TOTAL TRASH!

 So after waiting TWO WEEKS for this Ebay idiot to ship my stuff then waiting another week and a half for shipping from California to me in Michigan, this super sketchy, dirty, busted up, off-white cube van shows up and delivers these 3 massive boxes that were too big to ship regular mail.
 Each box was covered with black plastic trash bags that were taped together (you can't make this stuff up!).
 Now when I say these are massive boxes, I mean HUGE.
 They were so big they should have been shipped on pallets but somehow this Ebay seller got these two dudes in this creepy vehicle to drive them across the United States and unload them in my driveway.